rongstat/KSJE/README.md

-# Kernel Eigenfunction Embeddings for High-Dimensional Data
+# Kernel Spectral Joint Embeddings for High-Dimensional Data

-We propose a kernel-spectral embedding algorithm for learning low-dimensional nonlinear structures from high-dimensional and noisy observations, where the datasets are assumed to be sampled from an intrinsically low-dimensional manifold and corrupted by high-dimensional noise.
-The algorithm employs an adaptive bandwidth selection procedure which does not rely on prior knowledge of the underlying manifold.
-The obtained low-dimensional embeddings can be further utilized for downstream purposes such as data visualization, clustering and prediction.
-Our method is theoretically justified and practically interpretable.
-We establish the convergence of the final embeddings to their noiseless counterparts when the dimension and size of the samples are comparably large, and characterize the effect of the signal-to-noise ratio on the rate of convergence and phase transition.
-We also prove convergence of the embeddings to the eigenfunctions of an integral operator defined by the kernel map of some reproducing kernel Hilbert space capturing the underlying nonlinear structures.
-Numerical simulations and analysis of three real datasets show the superior empirical performance of the proposed method, compared to many existing methods, on learning various manifolds in diverse applications.
+We develop a kernel spectral method that achieves joint nonlinear embeddings of two independently observed high-dimensional noisy datasets.
+The proposed method automatically captures and leverages the possibly shared low-dimensional structures across datasets to enhance embedding quality.
+The obtained low-dimensional embeddings can be utilized for many downstream tasks such as simultaneous clustering, data visualization, and denoising.
+The proposed method is justified by rigorous theoretical analysis, which guarantees its statistical consistency in relation to the underlying signal structures, and provides  explicit geometric interpretations of the low-dimensional embeddings.

 The method is based on the paper:

-Ding, X., and Ma, R. (2023) Learning Low-Dimensional Nonlinear Structures from High-Dimensional Noisy Data: An Integral Operator Approach. **Annals of Statistics** 51(4), 1744-1769. https://arxiv.org/pdf/2203.00126.
+Ding, X., and Ma, R. (2024+) Kernel Spectral Joint Embeddings for High-Dimensional Noisy Datasets Using Duo-Landmark Integral Operators. [https://arxiv.org/pdf/2203.00126.](https://arxiv.org/pdf/2405.12317)

 # Content

 The folder /data contains the example datasets analyzed in the paper.

-The folder /code contains R scripts for analyzing the example datasets.
+The folder /code contains R scripts for numerical simulations and the analyses of the example datasets.

 # System Requirements

-The meta-visualization package requires only a standard computer with enough RAM to support the operations defined by a user.
+The method requires only a standard computer with enough RAM to support the operations defined by a user.
 For optimal performance, we recommend a computer with the following specs:

 RAM: 16+ GB
 CPU: 4+ cores, 3.3+ GHz/core

-The R implementation of the method is tested under R version 4.1.1, and requires the R packages: `rARPACK`,`Rfast`,`rARPACK`,`dimRed`,`cluster`,`ggplot2`,`lle`,`Seurat`,`TSCAN`,`SCORPIUS`.
+The R implementation of the method is tested under R version 4.2.3, and requires the R packages: `RSpectra`,`Rfast`,`ggplot2`,`fossil`,`Seurat`,`SeuratData`,`uwot`,`HDF5Array`,`zellkonverter`,`cluster`.